 - Several blood relatives who have the same type of cancer

-- Unusual cases of a specific type of cancer, such as breast cancer in a man
+- Rare cases of a specific type of cancer, such as breast cancer in a man

 - Birth defects that are linked to certain inherited cancers

-- Being part of a racial group with a high risk of certain cancers along with one or more of the above
+- Being part of a racial or ethnic group with a high risk for certain cancers along with one or more of the above

 About Genetic Testing

 You may first have an assessment to determine your level of risk.
 A genetic counselor will order the test after talking with you about your health and needs.
 Genetic counselors are trained to inform you without trying to guide your decision.
 That way you can decide whether testing is right for you.

 - Blood, saliva, skin cells, or amniotic fluid (around a growing fetus) can be used for testing.